Frequently Asked Questions

 - How do I register a player?

 Go to www.mysc.org, click on the Registration option.
 Follow the instructions on the screen.
-You may pay with a credit card, or mail in a check after registering on our secure website.
+To complete your registration, you will need to pay the balance due at time of registration with a credit or debit card.
 Call us at 425-745-4499 (message only) if you need additional assistance.
-Your on-line member account allows the Club & coaches to communicate with you, keeping you informed about upcoming MYSC soccer events or updates regarding the season.
+Your online member account allows the Club & coaches to communicate with you, keeping you informed about upcoming MYSC soccer events or updates regarding the season.

 - How old does my child need to be to play soccer?